garykolson/Hello-World/README.md

 # Hello-World
-How to intro tp Git
+How to intro to Git